 - Confusion and restlessness

-What makes this condition dangerous and deadly is how a simple overexertion, exposure to cold or presence of acute infections can lead to circulatory collapse, shock and worst death.
+What makes this condition dangerous and deadly is how simple overexertion, exposure to cold, or presence of acute infections can lead to circulatory collapse, shock, and worst death.

 Addison’s disease is treated by replacing the poorly produced hormone (corticosteroids).
 Hormone replacement controls the symptoms and these medicines should be taken for life.
 Yes, the client won’t stop taking the hormone replacements even after he or she is feeling better.

 As a nurse, it is important to educate the client NEVER to skip any medication dose otherwise it may result to life-threatening reactions.
 Individuals with adrenocortical insufficiency are also taught on how to inject themselves with an emergency injection of hydrocortisone during stressful situations.
-Medical ID stating the client condition should also be carried anywhere he or she goes.
-The ID contains the medication to be given to client in emergent situations as well as the require dose to be injected.
+Medical ID stating the client’s condition should also be carried anywhere he or she goes.
+The ID contains the medication to be given to the client in emergent situations as well as the required dose to be injected.

 - Essential of Human Anatomy and Physiology 8th Edition, Marieb

 - Medical-surgical Nursing 8th Edition, Potter and Perry

 - Pathophysiology, Concepts and Applications for Health Care Professionals, 3rd Edition, Nowak, Handford